14 Dos and Don’t s When Considering a Pre Settlement Loan

 1. Don’t Keep Your Attorney in The Dark

 Speaking of which, always keep your attorney in the loop.
-The reason being, is that they have the legal know-how and the experience (plus your interest at heart) to give you the professional legal advice you need in making a decision: to accept or not to accept the settlement loan?
+The reason being, is that they have the legal know-how and the experience (plus your interest at heart) to give you the professional legal advice you need in making a decision.
+Your attorney can help you decide if you should accept or not to accept the settlement loan?
 Or, potentially, to possibly make a counteroffer?

-Other than your attorney’s legal advice outside of the settlement loan office, your lawyer should be present when you meet with the settlement loan staff.
-Again, by your lawyer being present at the meeting, he or she is not only better able to assist you and provide his or her professional opinion.
+Your lawyer should also be present when you meet with the settlement loan staff.
+By your lawyer being present at the meeting, he or she can better assist you and provide his or her professional opinion.

 1. Do Consider If You Run the Risk of Imminent Foreclosure